Miltochrista miniata: Biology

 The moth flies from June to September depending on the location.
 Often occurs singly, in broadleaf and mixed forests, on moors, at road-side ditches, on umbellifers or scabious.

 Egg oval, yellow.
 Larva grey, with blackish head, with long and dense hairs, hibernating, until June on lichens on walls and fences.
-The caterpillars feed on lichen.
+The caterpillars feed on lichen: phenolic compounds present in the lichens accumulate in the bodies of the caterpillars and act as a defence against predators.
 Pupa black-brown, abdomen with yellow incisions, in a cocoon densely intermixed with hairs.